 Tree 10–20 m.
 Bark smooth, green with irregular white longitudinal stripes.
 Branchlets somewhat glossy, with whitish stripes.
 Leaves deciduous, papery, 8–10 × 6–8 cm, palmately five-lobed (rarely seven-lobed), divided to one-fifth of the length, upper surface shiny bronze-green to dark green with caducous rusty hairs on the midrib, lower surface lighter green, dull with persistent rusty hairs, margins coarsely serrate, apex acute to acuminate; petiole 4–8 cm long, red and glabrous; autumn colour bronze to red-orange, finally yellow.
 Inflorescence terminal and lateral, racemose with 10–30 flowers.
 Flowers 5-merous, 3–4 cm diameter, dioecious; sepals triangular-ovate, dark green, petals oblong, yellow, stamens eight, inserted outside the nectar disc.
 Samaras 1.8–2.3 cm long, yellowish brown, wings distinctly veined and spreading almost horizontally.
-Flowering March to April, fruiting October (Taiwan).
-Van Gelderen et al. 1994, van Gelderen & van Gelderen 1999, Xu et al. 2008; Gregory, in prep.
-Distribution TAIWAN.
-Habitat Montane forest between 1800 and 2200 m asl.
-USDA Hardiness Zone 7–8.
-Conservation status Not evaluated.
-Illustration NT105, NT108.
+Flowering March to April, fruiting October (Taiwan). (van Gelderen, de Jong & Oterdoom 1994; van Gelderen & van Gelderen 1999; Xu et al. 2008; Gregory, in prep).

-In horticulture, Acer rubescens has been somewhat confused with A. caudatifolium, principally because the two species share the synonym A. morrisonense, and material of A. rubescens has been distributed as A. morrisonense through the nursery trade in England.
-There should, however, be little risk of mistake, as (besides the botanical distinctions) A. rubescens often has a strong red flush to all its parts (as its name suggests), with dark olive-green leaves, while A. caudatifolium is rather green in appearance, with mid-green leaves.
+On account of the confusion around the name A. morrisonense (see taxonomic note for this species and synonymy for A. kawakamii), Acer rubescens has been somewhat confused with A. kawakamii, and material of A. rubescens has been distributed as A. morrisonense through the nursery trade in England.
+There should, however, be little risk of mistake: besides the botanical distinctions A. rubescens often has a strong red flush to all its parts (as its name suggests), with dark olive-green leaves, while A. kawakamii is rather green in appearance, with mid-green leaves.

-Much of the cultivated stock of A. rubescens has come from a tree at Trewithen, Cornwall, 19 m tall (67 cm dbh) in 2004 (TROBI), for long the only specimen known in cultivation.
-This was planted in 1912, from a seed collection (Yashiroda 109) made in Taiwan (van Gelderen et al. 1994, Johnson 2003).
+Much of the cultivated stock of A. rubescens has come from a tree at Trewithen, Cornwall, 19 m tall (67 cm dbh) in 2004 (Tree Register 2008), for long the only specimen known in cultivation.
+This was planted in 1912, from a seed collection (Yashiroda 109) made in Taiwan ((van Gelderen, de Jong & Oterdoom 1994; Johnson 2003).
 Scions of it are being grown throughout the British Isles, and many have become fine trees.
 One observed at Hergest Croft is c.
 12 m tall (dbh 56 cm), with stiffly ascending branches.
 The bark is extremely attractive, being a mixture of dark green and brown, with paler lines and large lenticels, the pattern retained to the ground.
+It can be, however, very susceptible to splitting (W.L.
+Banks, pers. comm.
+2020).
 The younger growth is deep red, as are the petioles and the expanding leaves.
 When mature the leaves are glossy dark green, and vary greatly in the degree of lobing.
-Seedlings are very variable, however, and recent introductions have revealed further variation.
-A specimen grown from BSWJ 1744 at Hergest Croft is rather gaunt, with wide-spreading limbs, and has green stems with white stripes.
+Seedlings are very variable, however, and recent introductions have revealed further variation; a specimen grown from BSWJ 1744 at Hergest Croft is rather gaunt, with wide-spreading limbs, and has green stems with white stripes.